Real2Sim2Real Transfer for Control of Cable-driven Robots via a Differentiable Physics Engine: Experimental Results

 We evaluate KFL by comparing three different loss functions: 1) The average defects from all time steps (\emph{All Step}) in each window; 2) The average defects of the last time step (\emph{Last Step}) in each window; 3) Our method (Ours) with KFL, which averages defects of the last time step in each window and detaches the observations between each window.
 The difference between these three methods is shown in Fig.~\ref{fig:ms_vs_our_loss_cmp}.

 To simplify the problem, only motor speed is identified in this task (in addition to motor speed, the friction coefficient is also identified in V-B).
 A synthetic trajectory where the motor speed is set to 0.5 is used as ground truth.
 The defects are the differences in end cap positions.
 An Adam optimizer with learning rate 0.1 is applied.
-Fig.~\ref{fig:sim2sim_eval} shows that our method converges faster and stably.
-The other methods, however, cannot converge smoothly even with multiple windows showing that considering all time steps performs worse.
-Moreover, detaching the system states is necessary to stop gradient propagation across windows.
+Fig.~\ref{fig:sim2sim_eval} shows that our method converges fast, smooth and stable.
+The curve of the Last Step method fluctuates more due to the gradient propagation across windows, even if the motor speed is close to the target in later iterations.
+This shows the neeed for detaching.
+The multiple windows approach considering all time steps performs worse.